yesod30/Unnamed-Stats-Viewer/README.md

 - Automatically get the statistics for all the player and for the teams in the current match.
 For cross-server clan battles, only the currently selected region partecipants will be shown.
 Players with hidden statistics will not be shown.
   - Shown Statistics are Win rate, Battles, Average Damage, Kill/Death Ration and XP.
     - XP is base XP plus premium account modifier, since Wargaming API doesn't give a way to get the true base XP.
   - Team stats are **weighted** averages on the number of battles.
-This means that more battles a player has, the more influence it will have over the average.
+This means that the more battles a player has, the more influence it will have over the average.
 This is to minimize the effects of outliers having a really low number of games.
 - Customization of the various color treshold for the different stats.
 - Automatically detect Updates.
 Automatic update coming soon (TM).